| |

 Main things to do at Haeundae Beach

-Go for a walk on Dongbaek Island – just behind Westin Josun Hotel.
-The island has been designated as an ecological park by the government, making it an ideal destination for those who want to get away from the hustle and bustle of city life.
+Go for a walk on Dongbaek Island, just behind the Westin Josun Hotel.
+The island has been designated as an ecological park by the government, making it ideal for those who want to escape city life’s hustle and bustle.

-Pamper yourself with a SPA treatment at the famous SPA 1899 located steps away from the beach.
-They will use some of the best Korean skincare, for an unforgettable experience.
+Pamper yourself with a spa treatment at the famous SPA 1899, steps away from the beach.
+They will use some of the best Korean skincare products for an unforgettable experience.
 Book your treatment here!

-Don’t miss the Sea Life Busan Aquarium – This state-of-the-art facility houses more than 40,000 marine animals from over 600 different species around the world.
-Visitors to Sea Life Busan can explore nine interactive zones that feature a variety of aquatic life from penguins and jellyfish to sharks, rays, and more!
+Don’t miss the Sea Life Busan Aquarium – This state-of-the-art facility houses over 40,000 marine animals from over 600 species worldwide.
+Visitors to Sea Life Busan can explore nine interactive zones that feature a variety of aquatic life, from penguins and jellyfish to sharks, rays, and more!
 Book your ticket here!

-Choose one of the restaurants along the seafront, next to the market, for dinner.
-They are extremely popular with locals, and always serve fresh fish – pay attention to what you receive because here is where we were served silkworms as an appetizer.
+Choose dinner at one of the restaurants along the seafront, next to the market.
+They are extremely popular with locals and always serve fresh fish—pay attention to what you receive because we were served silkworms as an appetizer here.

 Have seafood at the Haeundae Street Food behind the main promenade.
 We went there for dinner and had a delicious meal with fish soup, fried fish, fried calamari, and other small traditional Korean dishes.
 Of course, you can also try the many types of food on a stick.